pvdz/preval/tests/cases/arguments/ai/arguments_parameter_shadowing_apply.md

 - (todo) Can we inline a function that uses arguments, anyways?
 - (todo) access object property that also exists on prototype? $function_apply
 - (todo) array reads var statement with init CallExpression
-- (todo) harden the check for being an arguments object, a prefix check seems brittle
 - (todo) inline arguments when function does not have that many params yet